apache/arrow-cookbook/java/source/python_java.rst

     Doing work in Java
     [2, 7, 93]

-The Java component performs the following actions:

-1. Receives data from the Python component.
-2. Updates the data.
-3. Exports the updated data back to Python.

 By integrating PyArrow in Python and Java components, this example demonstrates that a system can be created where data is shared and updated across both languages seamlessly.